solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 even if the application is not CPI'd to.

 The checks on the PRAW fees will be taken care of by Solana runtime.
-Total PRAW fees paid will be included in the transaction through a special `SetProgramRebatableAccountWriteFees` similar to the `ComputeBudget` program so that it is easier to calculate the total amount of fees that will be paid.
+Total PRAW fees committed will be included in the transaction through a special parameter called `SetProgramRebatableAccountWriteFees` so that it is easier to calculate the total amount of fees that will be paid by the transaction.
+This parameter will be part of a new `TransactionHeaderProgram` where all the transaction parameters will be set through TVL.
 In case of nonpayment or partial payment, the program is never executed.
 This instruction cannot be CPI'ed into.

 Addition of new syscalls to get, set and rebate PRAW fees during program runtime.
 Application developers will be able to rebate these fees through the